MCLD/ocuda/dev/README.md

 ### Promenade

 #### Required
-- `Promenade.DatabaseProvider` - which database provider to use, must be one of: `SQLite`, `SqlServer`
+- `Promenade.DatabaseProvider` - which database provider to use, must currently be set to: `SqlServer`

 #### Optional
 - `Promenade.Culture` - defaults to "en-US", the culture to use for displaying things like dates and times - for valid options see the language tags listed in the [Microsoft National Language Support (NLS) API Reference](http://go.microsoft.com/fwlink/?LinkId=200048)